russmckendrick/records/content/albums/the-fidelity-wars-14430353/index.md

 hideSummary: true
 cover:
     image: "the-fidelity-wars-14430353.jpg"
-    alt: "The Fidelity Wars by Hefner (2)"
+    alt: "The Fidelity Wars by Hefner"
-    caption: "The Fidelity Wars by Hefner (2)"
+    caption: "The Fidelity Wars by Hefner"
 genres: ["Rock", "Pop"]
 styles: ["Indie Rock"]
 ---
 ## Tracklisting
 1. The Hymn For The Cigarettes
 2. May God Protect Your Home